rajpaljatin19/k8s_deep_dive/README.md

 jatinrajpal@Jatins-MacBook-Air ~ %
 ```

  13. You can then run ```curl``` to validate if your app is running or not.
-For our case, its very much up and running.
+For our case, its very much up and running (via seperate terminal window)

 ```
 jatinrajpal@Jatins-MacBook-Air ~ % curl -v "http://127.0.0.1:6000"